trstlabs/intento/docs/docs/intents/from-connected-chain.md

 #### Setting permissions

-If your action is on a Cosmos chain, you can set an AuthZ grant through `MsgGrant`.
-If you action is going to be on an EVM chain you can give the action account `allowance` for an ERC20 token or `approval` in case of an NFT.
+If your flow is on a Cosmos chain, you can set an AuthZ grant through `MsgGrant`.
+If you flow is going to be on an EVM chain you can give the flow account `allowance` for an ERC20 token or `approval` in case of an NFT.

 <!--
 #### Setting permissions

 Alternatively, you can create a FeeGrant for the `destination_chain_ica_address` when the DAO is present on destination chain.
-You can also allow the ICA address to execute transactions for the DAO using `AuthZ`.
+You can also allow the ICA address to execute transflows for the DAO using `AuthZ`.
 [Here](https://blog.cosmos.network/secret-powers-what-are-the-authz-and-fee-grant-modules-c57d0e808794) is an article explaining the power of both `FeeGrant` and `AuthZ`.

-Initiating an action for the first time locally on Neutron can be done as follows:
+Initiating an flow for the first time locally on Neutron can be done as follows:

- 1. Proposal 1 Message 1: IC20 token tranfser: Submit action on Intento.
-In the `action` memo, `msgs` should contain AuthZ's MsgExec with `MsgExecuteContract`.
+ 1. Proposal 1 Message 1: IC20 token tranfser: Submit flow on Intento.
+In the `flow` memo, `msgs` should contain AuthZ's MsgExec with `MsgExecuteContract`.
  2. Proposal 2 Message 1: Allow the DAO's NTRN tokens to be used for fees by `destination_chain_ica_address` with a FeeGrant.
   Proposal 2 Message 2: AuthZ grant to ICA to execute `MsgExecuteContract`.

  For a DAO swapping tokens on a recurring basis on Osmosis for the first time, 2 proposals should be made.

- 1. Proposal 1 Message 1: IC20 token tranfser: Submit action on Intento.
-In the `action` memo, `msgs` should contain AuthZ's MsgExec with `MsgSwapExactAmountOut`
+ 1. Proposal 1 Message 1: IC20 token tranfser: Submit flow on Intento.
+In the `flow` memo, `msgs` should contain AuthZ's MsgExec with `MsgSwapExactAmountOut`
  2. Proposal 2 Message 1: Send OSMO tokens to using `MsgTransfer` to `destination_chain_ica_address`.
   Proposal 2 Message 2: AuthZ grant to ICA to execute `MsgSwapExactAmountOut`.

 <!-- FeeGrant typeURL:  `/cosmos.feegrant.v1beta1.Grant`
 AuthZ typeURL: `/cosmos.authz.v1beta1.MsgGrant` -->

-when the funds and grants are in place from a previous action on that particular Interchain Account only one proposal action containing the `action` memo has to be specified.
+when the funds and grants are in place from a previous flow on that particular Interchain Account only one proposal flow containing the `flow` memo has to be specified.

 ![example4](@site/docs/images/connected_chain/from_connected_chain_flow4.png)

-### 3. Managing Actions
+### 3. Managing Flows

-On [TriggerPortal](https://triggerportal.zone/), you can create, view , update and manage your actions.
+On [TriggerPortal](https://triggerportal.zone/), you can create, view , update and manage your flows.